prachiMiyan/Mastermind/README.md

 I have also assumed that if there is a guessNum like 1234 and the input is 4444, the output is +, not +---.
 Each digit is an individual entity recognized by its position and value.
 The position of + and - does not hint toward the position of correct digits in the input.

+It took me 30 minutes to read and design the class diagrams for this project, 1.5 hours to code the solution, and 45 minutes to test the solution.
+It took me a total of 2 hours 45 minutes.